Fire Safety Policy

 Arrangements for People at Higher Risk

-A personal emergency evacuation plan (PEEP) will be created and available for each individual who needs help during an evacuation so they can reach a place of safety/assembly point.
+A personal emergency evacuation plan (PEEP) will be created and available for everyone who needs help during an evacuation so they can reach a place of safety/assembly point.
 The PEEP will include their escape route(s), what assistance is needed (including the number of helpers needed), what methods can be used during the evacuation and any special facilities/equipment that is needed.

 Arrangements for Visitors and Contractors